Sitecore Composable DXP: At the Forefront of Innovative Adaptable User Experiences

 Sitecore Discover: Sitecore Discover provides search functionality and product recommendations to engage customers better.

-Content Bloom: Your Sitecore Partner for All Instances
+Content Bloom: Your Sitecore Implementation Partner

 Sitecore’s evolution to being a composable DXP represents the future of digital experience platforms.
 However, if you still want an all-in-one solution, they also provide those capabilities.
 Regardless, you need Sitecore expertise whether you want the suite or composable DXP option.